What do dogs dream about?

 And then as the dog matures, its more likely that the dog will sleep early and often.
 A typical senior dog can sleep up to 18 hours a day and as arthritis and hip dysplasia set in they could sleep even more.

-Breed can also factor into the amount of hours your dog sleeps.
-Larger dogs such as Mastiffs, St. Bernard's and great Pyrenees in general need more sleep than their smaller counterparts.
+The breed can also factor into the number of hours your dog sleeps.
+Larger dogs such as Mastiffs, St. Bernard's and great Pyrenees, in general, need more sleep than their smaller counterparts.

 What they are bred to do, also plays an impact.
 Working dogs tend to sleep less while dogs that don’t have a specific job tend to sleep more.

 Dogs also tend to wake up more frequently than humans do.
 They sleep lightly but for longer periods.
 They get this instinct from their wolf ancestors who had to sleep lightly so they could always be on alert for predators.
 And they don’t enter the same deep sleep that humans do.

 How can you tell if your dog is dreaming?

 Approximately 20 minutes after they fall asleep your dog’s breathing will become shallow and irregular.
 They might even start to twitch, move their legs or in some occasions softly bark.
 If you look closely his eyes will start to move rapidly.
 At this time they have just entered REM and this is typically when they start to dream.